Developing a training or event

 - Think through what kind of local musical resources (instrumentalists/vocalists) are available to support the presenter’s work.
 The need for this may vary depending on the types of events being planned.

 - Plan around local calendars to ensure that many in your community can participate.
-Engage local partners who can share in generating enthusiasm, planning, social media promotion, etc. for the event.
+Engage local partners who can share in generating enthusiasm, planning, social media promotion, and so on for the event.

 2 months in advance:

 - Speak with the presenter about what kind of musical support is required for the event.
 Provide the presenter with a confirmed list of available local musicians.
 If readers are needed for worship resources, these people should also be confirmed in advance.

 - Draft a poster or advertisement for the event in consultation with the presenter.
 Allow enough time for the presenter to proofread the copy before printing, posting, or publishing.

 - The presenter will send you an order of worship to format and/or print.

 - Consult with the presenter on rehearsal times.
 Then communicate rehearsal times to the musicians and those helping with worship resources.

 - Evaluate whether the piano to be used in worship needs to be tuned prior to the event.

 Contacting someone to lead an event

 All committee members are available to lead trainings or events as their schedules permit.
 Find the full list of Voices Together committee members here on the website.